AnitaMartinez/libft/README.md

 It concatenates strings.
 It appends string 'src' to the end of 'dst'.
 It returns the total length of the string it tries to create, that means the initial length of 'dst' plus the length of 'src'.
 - **toupper**.
+It converts a lower-case letter to the corresponding upper-case letter.
 - **tolower**.
+It converts an upper-case letter to the corresponding lower-case letter.
 - **atoi**.
 It converts the string to int representation.